-- (Expanding creatives only) If a creative requires a click or tap to expand, video in the expanded state can autoplay with sound.
+- (Expandable creatives only) If a creative requires a click or tap to expand, video in the expanded state can autoplay with sound.

-If the close button overlaps the expand button, or the ad might re-expand after a user clicks the close button.
+If the close button overlaps the expand button, the ad might re-expand after someone clicks the close button.

 The clickable area that triggers expansion should no more than 25-33% of the collapsed area of the creative.

 - When an ad requires a click to expand, it should require a click to collapse.